VenraTech/Windows-XP-Checker-for-XP-11/README.md

+# 🤔 What is this tool?
+This tool can detect if your using Windows XP or not.
+On XP it runs normal.
+On new OSes (Vista-11) It fails.

+> [!NOTE]
+> If you use the source code in your project.
+You have to credit me!

-# Windows-XP-Checker-for-XP-11
+# 🤝 Credits
-This is a tool by me made to notify you if you are using Windows XP, If you are not using Windows XP, It will fail.
+NotCCR - Making the Windows XP Checker code.

+And thanks to you for reading! :D